khulnasoft-lab/design.khulnasoft.com/contents/layout/layers.md

 ## Interactive layers

-Layers that can be moved or dragged by the user use the lg shadow to create a greater sense of depth in the UI and define the element from other elements that may have an existing elevation.
+Layers that can be moved or dragged by the user use the large shadow to create a greater sense of depth in the UI and define the element from other elements that may have an existing elevation.

 ### Use case